 This is a thrift post to show how to reuse ketchup and sauce bottles into oil dispensers.
 Not only are they healthy relative to plastic, they cost almost nothing and look amazing.
 I have been using these for over six years now.
 See what you need to make one at home.

 I’m in love with glass lately – all shapes, sizes and colors.
-Thanks to Vicky of Vicky goes Veg and MasterChef, I fell in love with glass oil dispensers that took me on a dispenser-hunting mission to Jamals, Home Stop, @ home, Home Town, a zillion other fancy crockery shops in the neighborhood and wherever we went.
-Yes, I have hours and hours of free time to do stuff like this.
-So, I was looking for simple glass oil dispensers but didn’t find anything in India whose price didn’t run into hundreds (I think only Home Stop of the lot had a glass one).
+Thanks to MasterChef, I fell in love with glass oil dispensers that took me on a dispenser-hunting mission to Jamals, Home Stop, @ home, Home Town, a zillion other fancy crockery shops in the neighborhood and wherever we went.
+So, I was looking for simple glass oil dispensers but didn’t find anything locally that was budget-friendly.

 There are 345,978 ideas for what you can do with empty wine bottles – recycling/upcycling call it whatever you like.